troymessina/EnergyEnvironmentLab/experiments/06_solar.md

 ## Conclusions

 1. In the experiment, you assumed that all the energy in the sunlight which was incident on the mirror was transformed into thermal energy in the water or copper.
 What effects might make this assumption invalid?
 Which of them is the most important?
 Can you make any quantitative estimate of how big they might be and how much they could affect the result?
 Do you expect these effects will make your result for the energy coming in from the sun too big or too small?
 How could you alter the experiment to make the effects less important?

-2. How does your result compare with the current population of Earth, approximately six billion?
+2. How does your result compare with the current population of Earth, approximately eight billion?
 Based on current rates of growth, the global population has a doubling time of about 40 years.
 What are the implications of that figure based on your results?
 In how many years will the number of humans reach your maximum population estimate?

-3. What if all humans became vegetarian?
-Go back to the final step of your analysis, and assume that all our food came from photosynthesis.
-This would mean that each person would need about 3,000 food Calories per day, not 10,000 Calories.
-If everyone was a vegetarian, how many people could inhabit the planet?
-How does this compare to your previous result?
-In about how many years will the population reach your new estimate?
-4. Check the website http://www.oksolar.com/images/daily\_solar\_radiation1.gif about energy from the sun.
-It discusses the sun input and shows a map of the minimum solar energy received in the United States per day.
-How does your result compare with the website values?
-Redo steps 5 through 9 using the numbers form the website.
-What are your new answers?
+3. Check the website https://ourworldindata.org/grapher/solar-energy-consumption about solar energy production.
+How does the USA compare to the rest of the world?

 ## Historical notes